rcdd/QR_Read_Attract/README.md

 _WINDOWS NOTICE_: For those who have a Windows machine, the `ionic platform add ios` command will fail when running `ionic state restore`.

 _ANDROID NOTICE_: For those who would like to build on Android, just simply run `ionic platform add android` after `ionic state restore` finishes to add the platform.

-## Project Structure

-It provides also some extra components to give it a little flavor:
-- Login page template
-- Event list page in case more than one QR should be scanned.
-- Scan page template that scans a QRCode
-- Scan result page that displays the Barcode/QR result after scanning
-- Basic HTTP service to make API calls which comprises some helper methods
-- Basic User Service to handle logging-in and simulating sessions